oppia/oppia-web-developer-docs/Writing-style-guide.md

   - (Optional) If a page has a top-level title that doesn't start with a verb ("Web History"), you may use title capitalization instead of sentence capitalization.
 Try to make this style consistent across a set of related pages.

 ## Formatting
 - **Bold.** Use bold sparingly.
 Too much bold lessens its impact.
-In general, reserve bold to distinguish essential information from supplemental info.
+In general, reserve bold to distinguish essential information (such as important keywords) from supplemental info.
 - **Italic.** Use italic text sparingly, for example, for placeholder text or variables.
 Some users find italic text difficult to read.
 - **Underline.** Don't use underlines.
 - **Date.** Spell out full names of months when used on their own (without specific date).
 Abbreviate months (Jan, Feb, Mar, Apr, May, Jun, Jul, Aug, Sep, Oct, Nov, Dec) with single or double-digit dates.